awsdocs/aws-codestar-user-guide/doc_source/setting-up-ide-cloud9.md

 When you delete a project and all its AWS resources from AWS CodeStar, all related AWS Cloud9 development environments that were created with the AWS CodeStar console are also deleted and cannot be recovered\.
 You can delete a development environment from a project without deleting the project\.

-1. With the project open in the AWS CodeStar console, in the side navigation bar, choose **IDE**\.
+1. With the project open in the AWS CodeStar console, in the navigation bar, choose **IDE**\.
 **Important**
-If the project's source code is stored in GitHub, you won't see **IDE** on the side navigation bar\.
+If the project's source code is stored in GitHub, you won't see **IDE** on the navigation bar\.
 However, you can use the AWS Cloud9 console to delete a development environment\.
 Skip the rest of this procedure and see [Deleting an Environment](http://docs.aws.amazon.com/cloud9/latest/user-guide/delete-environment.html) in the *AWS Cloud9 User Guide*\.

-1. On the tile for the environment you want to delete, choose the ellipses \(**…**\)\.
+1. Choose the environment you want to delete in **Cloud9 environments** and choose **Delete**

-1. Enter the name for the development environment, and then choose **Delete**\.
+1. Enter **delete** to confirm deletion for the development environment, and then choose **Delete**\.
 **Warning**
 You cannot recover a development environment after it has been deleted\.
 All uncommitted code changes in the environment are lost\.